Therapy and coaching for anxiety, depression, trauma, grief, and life transitions.

 Length: Sessions typically run 45-60 minutes.
 Exceptions for shorter/longer sessions can be discussed and arranged.

-Cost: $175.00 out-of-pocket or Insurance for Illinois residents
+Cost: $175.00 out-of-pocket or Insurance for Illinois and New York residents

 Sliding Scale: Currently full.
 Accepting waitlist.

-• Health and wellness
+• Health + wellness

-• Career and professional growth
+• Professional growth

-• Personal development and self-discovery
+• Personal development

 • Life transitions